 You can quickly open the home screen apps without going to the Apps & Channels window.
 There are some apps we use more than others.
 Therefore, you would want to determine which six apps you use more frequently.
 Then, you can place the home screen shortcut of these apps.

 I have ExpressVPN as the first app on the home screen.
 This is because I want to ensure that I never forget to connect to a safe server before I start streaming.
 Next, I have the Downloader app because I like to sideload apps on FireStick.

 The remaining 4 are usually a mix of streaming and utility apps.
 The following is the screenshot of the FireStick home screen.
 You can see the home screen shortcuts in the middle.
 The Downloader app is presently the first shortcut.

 Attention FireStick Users: Read before you continue

-Your government and your ISP are probably constantly monitoring your streaming activities.
-You will likely get into serious legal trouble if you are caught streaming copyrighted videos on your FireStick.
+Your government and ISP are probably monitoring your streaming activities using your IP address 188.8.131.52 (exposed to all).
+You may get into serious legal trouble for streaming copyrighted videos on FireStick.